-The End of the Age of Entitlement, 2014-18
+The End of the Age of Entitlement, 2014

 These are shadows cast by flash on photographic film without a camera.
 They record the struggle and flutter of live small cabbage white butterflies Pieris rapae caught in a sudden downpour of rain at night near Lake Tyrrell in the Victorian Mallee.
-The images, here digitally enlarged, starkly reveal moments of suffering in the umwelt or ‘life-world’ of creatures we habitually ignore.
+The image, here digitally enlarged, starkly reveals a moment of suffering in the umwelt or ‘life-world’ of creatures we habitually ignore.
 Yet, this butterfly is an introduced species whose presence typifies the growing ecological hybridity of Australia’s remaining indigenous semi-arid landscapes.
 Portraying small lives indirectly and intimately highlights their delicate pathos whilst symbolizing the vulnerability of that larger life-world, the Mallee ecosystems, of which they have become a part.
 The artwork is part of Gathering Shadows, a project deploying the triple metaphors of physical touch, cast shadows and invertebrate abjection in order to poetically enunciate the ecological tragedy confronting particular environments – in this instance – Mallee country.